 If you are viewing scenery or spotting subjects from a longer distance, typically over 2 Km, then high-powered binoculars are a great choice.
 They are also the best choice for viewing the moon, near planets and basic astronomy.
 More magnification means that you will be able to see further and in more detail.
 The following guide explains how to choose binoculars for very long distance viewing.
 We also cover the features to look for when buying high magnification binoculars and the best models around for every budget.

 How to Identify Binoculars Power?

-Binoculars are always represented by two numbers.
-For example 10×50.
-The first number being their power (or magnification) and the second being the diameter of their lenses.
-Generally, binoculars power will range between 6x to 20x.
-If you are spotting a very distant object across your land or a sailing boat 3 Km from shore then you should opt for 12x to 20x binoculars.
+Two numbers always represent binoculars, for example 10×50.
+The first number is their power (or magnification) and the second is the diameter of their lenses.
+Generally, binoculars power will range between 8x to 20x.
+If you are spotting a very distant subject across your land or a sailing boat 3 Km from shore then you should opt for 16x to 20x binoculars.

 Are High-Powered Binoculars the Right Choice?